sntnjerry/SanatanTimeApp/README.md

 Official Sanatan Time App for Android.

-Just download and install the **SanatanTime.apk** file from above, then install it.
+Just download and install the **sanatantime.signed.apk** file from above, then install it.

 ### Jai Shree Ram!